 - Protection against oxidative injury due to smoking

 Main Ingredients in Dabur Chyawanprash

 Amla :- Amla Fruit is rich in Vitamin C and Pectin.
-Tannins present in it retard the oxidation of Vitamin C. It is a well known fact that pectin decreases Serum Cholesterol in human beings.
-It inhibits Platelets aggregation and lowers cholesterol levels.
-It is a tonic, has a haematinic and lipalytic function useful in Scurvy and Jaundice, prevents Indigestion and controls acidity as well as it’s a natural source of anti-ageing.
-It is one of the supplements used in hyperacidity and Liver disorders.
-It stops premature graying or hair-loss encourages nail and hair growth, improves eye-sight, cleanses the mouth, and nourishes the teeth, bones.
+Tannins present in it retard the oxidation of Vitamin C. Pectin is known to decrease serum cholesterol in human beings.
+It inhibits platelets aggregation and lowers cholesterol levels.
+It is a tonic, has a haematinic and lipalytic function useful in Scurvy and Jaundice, prevents indigestion and controls acidity.
+It is also anti-ageing.
+It is one of the supplements used in hyperacidity and liver disorders.
+It stops premature graying or hair-loss, encourages nail and hair growth, improves eye-sight, cleanses the mouth, and nourishes the teeth, bones.
 Cleanses the intestine and promotes normal blood sugar levels.

 Ashwagandha :- modulates body functionality so as to control stress and regulate immunity.

 Kesar :- energises the body and promotes skin health.

 Guduchi :- gives strength both physically and mentally.
 It also has astringent properties which rejuvenates the immune system.

 Shatavari :- helps to promote general health and increases stamina